eagle-io/docs/source/faq/index.rst

 What connection options are supported?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You can use a variety of transport options to connect your data logger to Eagle.io including:
+You can use a variety of transport options to connect your data logger to eagle.io including:

 TCP Client
 	Connect to any device with a Public IP Address or Domain name (including DDNS)

 TCP Callback or Stream
-	Allow any remote device to establish an IP connection to Eagle.io using a special identification number.
+	Allow any remote device to establish an IP connection to eagle.io using a special identification number.
 You can use your modem or data logger to send the Id on initial connection, or include a unique identifier in the data stream.

 Scout
-	The *Scout modem* is the easiest way to connect your data logger to Eagle.io.
+	The *Scout modem* is the easiest way to connect your data logger to eagle.io.
 The Scout takes any standard internet ready SIM Card without the need for fixed IP addresses and has a range of smart features including inbuilt GPS, signal strength monitoring, event based reporting and low power mode.

 What level of functionality do you provide for connected data loggers?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Eagle.io provides much more than just data retrieval and display.
-From Eagle.io you can upload programs and firmware (including network wide updates in one click), perform Control operations (setting of public table variables in Campbell Scientific data loggers), automatically create/update/merge parameters as programs change, automatic clock sync with timezone and daylight savings support, and a range of other smart features designed to make managing your network of data loggers easier than ever before.
+- Upload programs and firmware (including network wide updates in one click)
+- Perform Control operations (setting of public table variables in Campbell Scientific data loggers)
+- Create/update/merge parameters automatically as programs change
+- Synchronize device clock with timezone and daylight savings support

 Can I connect to my data logger using 3rd party software?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~